Which are Better? Imaging Scanners or Laser Scanners

 Whereas 2D barcodes, such as QR codes, are composed of a very similar structure.
 Here, the shapes are made from elements (large pixels) that are arranged based the characters in the code’s value.
 The data represented by 2D barcodes can be as simple or as complex as needed.
 2D barcodes can adjust in size to be as big or small as needed.
 A 2D barcode can be just a few characters, like 1234, or 1000 or more characters and are generally readable from any reasonable angle.

 Scanning 1D and 2D barcodes

-Laser scanners are able to read a barcode by emitting light and then reading what’s reflected back.
-This is how a standard 1D barcode is read, by detecting the dark bars versus light spaces between the bars.
-This requires 1D barcodes to be scanned from limited angles.
+First, laser scanners are able to read a barcode by emitting light and then reading the reflection.
+The scanners read standard 1D barcodes by detecting the dark bars versus light spaces between the bars.
+Thus, angles that you can scan 1D barcodes from are limited.
 Also, a laser scanner cannot read 2D barcodes or QR codes, or read barcodes off a smartphone screen or light-emitting display.

 So which is better?
-2D imagers are capable of scanning many more types of barcodes and offer better accuracy but they cost more than laser scanners.
-To determine which type of scanner to use, you must first know what kinds of barcodes you need to scan.
-This will allow you to select the correct barcode scanning technology for your task.
+Notably, 2D imagers can scan many more types of barcodes and offer better accuracy.
+However, they cost more than laser scanners.
+Therefore, to determine which type of scanner to use, you must first know what kinds of barcodes you need to scan.
+Essentially, this will allow you to select the correct barcode scanning technology for your task.

 How to choose the best barcode scanner

-For consumer apps, simply search the app stores for barcode scanning apps.
-For businesses, we recommend the use of enterprise-grade barcode scanning apps which enable you to optimize the app to improve the efficiency and accuracy of your data collection tasks.
+First, for consumer apps, simply search the app stores for barcode scanning apps.
+On the other hand, for businesses, we recommend using enterprise-grade barcode scanning apps, which enables you to optimize the app to improve the efficiency and accuracy of your data collection tasks.